Mater Dei High School (New Jersey): History

+The school's building was used in 2023 for principal photography of the 2024 film Mean Girls.

 Athletics

-The Mater Dei Prep Seraphs compete in Division B Central of the Shore Conference, an athletic conference comprised of private and public high schools in Monmouth and Ocean counties along the Jersey Shore.
+The Mater Dei Prep Seraphs competed in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 212 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
 The school was classified by the NJSIAA as Non-Public Group III for football for 2018–2020.

 The school participates as the host school / lead agency for joint cooperative football team with Ranney School.
 The co-op program operates under an agreement scheduled to expire at the end of the 2023–24 school year.